hth313/OS4/doc/shells.rst

 User keys
 ---------

-This field points to structure that defines the keyboard layout.
+This field points to structure that defines the keyboard layout in user mode.
 This keyboard definition is the replaced user keyboard.
 Normally you will set this to the same value as standard keys.

 Alpha keys